evanry99/HvZ/README.md

 npm install
 ```

 3. To add your own API.
-Substitute the ApiURL in the environment folder, with your own ApiURLs
+Substitute the ApiURLs in the environment folder, with your own ApiURLs

 4. Then to run the program locally, in the vs code terminal run:
 ```